ninamarra/larabase/README.md

 cd larabase
 ```

-Generate your app key and install all project dependecies...
+Generate your app key and install all project dependencies...

 ```
 composer install